cloudflare/redoctober/README.md

 ### Create User

 Create Users creates a new user account.
-Allows an optional "UserType" to be specified which controls how the record is ecrypted.
+Allows an optional "UserType" to be specified which controls how the record is encrypted.
 This can have a value of either "RSA" or "ECC" and if none is provided will default to "RSA".